awsdocs/aws-kms-developer-guide/doc_source/tagging-keys.md

 You can add tags when you create a customer managed CMK\.
 To specify the tags, use the `Tags` parameter of the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation\.
 The value of the `Tags` parameter is a collection of case\-sensitive tag key and tag value pairs\.

-Each tag on a CMK must have a different tag name\.
+Each tag on a CMK must have a different tag key\.
 The tag value can be a null or empty string\.

 For example, the following AWS CLI command creates a symmetric CMK with a `Project:Alpha` tag\.
 When specifying more than one key\-value pair, use a space to separate each pair\.